Aims & Scope

 - Manuscript file.

-Articles are screened by the Editors and assigned to an appropriate Senior Editor.
-Senior Editors send manuscripts develop a review panel of two to five reviewers.
-The Senior Editor uses the reviewer comments and recommendations to make the decision if the manuscript will be accepted, rejected, or revisions are required.
-Major revisions may lead to a full second, third, or fourth review.
+Manuscripts are initially screened by the Editors for their suitability for publication in The Data Base for Advances in Information Systems.
+Submissions that are deemed an appropriate fit for the publication are assigned to a Senior Editor.
+Senior Editors develop a review panel of two to five reviewers for the manuscript.
+The Senior Editor uses the reviewers’ comments and recommendations to make a decision to accept, reject, or require revision to a manuscript.
+Major revisions may lead to a additional rounds of review.

-The review process takes approximately four to five months from receipt of manuscript to an initial decision.
+The review process takes approximately three to four months from receipt of manuscript to an initial decision.
 Authors can login to the review system to identify the status of the manuscript.
-Authors with a question about the status of their manuscript can contact the Managing Editor, Xihui “Paul” Zhang, at firstname.lastname@example.org.
+Authors with a question about the status of their manuscript can contact the Operations Editor, Mina Jafarijoo, firstname.lastname@example.org.

-Within a few weeks after acceptance of your publication, the Managing Editor, Xihui “Paul” Zhang, will contact the author with information about the upcoming publication of the manuscript.
+Within a few weeks after acceptance of a manuscript, the Operations Editor will contact the author with information about the upcoming publication of the manuscript.
 Authors will receive their tentative publication date as well as a template to format their accepted paper to prepare for the publication process.
 If there are changes to the publication date, this will be communicated to the authors.
-As the publication date draws closer, the Technical Editor, Aaron Peevyhouse, will be in touch with authors to prepare for final publication.
+As the publication date draws closer, the Technical Editor, Jessica Assink, will be in touch with authors to prepare for final publication.